AndreNoli/DelugeProxy/README.md

 # DelugeProxy
-**DelugeProxy** is a *defence reverse proxy* server with the aim of deceiving these security scanners into thinking that the attack was successful for each tentative.
+**DelugeProxy** is a *defence reverse proxy* server with the aim of deceiving security scanners into thinking that the attack was successful for each tentative.

-**DelugeProxy** is configured to detect some attacks that aim to exploit some of the most common web vulnerabilities.
+**DelugeProxy** is configured to detect some attacks to exploit some of the most common web vulnerabilities.

 The web vulnerabilities covered by **DelugeProxy** are:
 - **SQL Injection**